 It is predicted that 100% of large companies globally will have a CISO (Chief Information Security Officer) position by 2021.

-Role Of Artificial Intelligence In Cybersecurity: A Boon Or A Bane?
+Artificial Intelligence In Cybersecurity: A Boon Or A Bane?

 There is a strong business case of using AI in cybersecurity – three in five firms say that using AI improves the accuracy and efficiency of cyber analysts.

 This is one of the important findings in the new report from the Capgemini Research Institute, Reinventing Cybersecurity with Artificial Intelligence.

 Nearly one in five organizations used AI pre-2019.
 Now, almost two out of three organizations planning to employ AI by 2020.

 AI in cybersecurity is certainly a boon for organizations as it enables organizations to predict threats and continuously observe for anomalies.
 Deployment of AI solutions will help organizations to better protect passwords and authentication policies.
 With the use of machine learning algorithms and AI-enabled prevention controls in place, organizations can track, monitor, detect, and prevent threats and vulnerabilities before they cause exponential damage.

 Fraud detection, malware detection, intrusion detection, scoring risk in a network, and user/machine behavioral analysis are the five highest AI use cases for improving cybersecurity.

 AI and ML Solutions are redefining how organizations handle cybersecurity and ensure customers’ trust in the time where users are taking control of their data and privacy.

 Big giants like Google, Amazon, Facebook, Apple have heavily invested in AI tools to combat cyber threats and data breaches.